 pip installed and

 -browsers for browser testing.
-The secondary image gives access to things like databases.
+The service image gives access to additional services like databases.

 environment key, giving it a URL.
 The URL tells it that it is a PostgreSQL database, so it will default to the PostgreSQL default port.
 This pre-built circleci image includes a database and a user already.
 The username is